Examination for Japanese University Admission for International Students (EJU)

 The Examination for Japanese University Admission for International Students (EJU) is used to evaluate whether international students who wish to enroll at the undergraduate level at universities or other such higher educational institutions in Japan possess the Japanese language skills and the basic academic abilities needed to study at those Japanese institutions.

-Whether you may use the EJU as an entrance exam varies even within the same 2 university depending on undergraduate department; check the website below to find out whether EJU is necessary for the undergraduate department you wish to enter.
+Whether you may use the EJU as an entrance exam can vary even between two undergraduate departments within the same university.
+Check the website below to find out whether EJU is necessary for the undergraduate department you wish to enter.

 - First session: June